 24. Country Vittles • Maggie Valley

-The only family-style restaurant in Maggie Valley, Country Vittles offers an all-you-can-eat breakfast.
+In search of an all-you-can-eat breakfast?
 A waitress will cover your table with bowls of piping hot grits, potatoes, homemade biscuits, gravy, scrambled eggs, bacon, sausage, and cooked apples.
-Load up your plate at will: The waitress will refill any bowl as soon as it’s emptied.

 3589 Soco Road, (828) 926-1820

 25. Joey’s Pancake House • Maggie Valley

 The signature pancakes — from classic blueberry to Reese’s Cup to sweet potato — are still the star of the show at this diner, which opened in 1966.

 Don’t let the “BBQ” in this restaurant’s name fool you.
 The weekend breakfast selections at Countryside BBQ are just as great as the Southern comfort food found on the daily dinner menu.
 Sit and chat on the front porch, adorned with old-timey rocking chairs, and then try an omelet; specialty pancake (pecan is a fall favorite); or a sausage, egg, and cheese biscuit.

 2070 Rutherford Road, (828) 652-4885

 The general-store-meets-country-cooking vibe at Abele’s Family Restaurant is reminiscent of Cracker Barrel, but with a local touch that gives it a rural mountain feel.
 Pile your plate with eggs, bacon, sausage, home-fried potatoes, and biscuits with homemade gravy — “We’re known for the gravy,” says Wayne Abele Jr. — at the all-you-can-eat buffet.